Pierre de Lauzon: Return to Caughnawaga

 In 1739 Jean-Baptiste de Saint-Pé succeeded him as superior of the Jesuit missions.
 In September, Lauzon resumed his missionary labours with the Caughnawaga Iroquois.
 There, he defended the Indians against charges in France of disloyalty and illicit trade with the English.
-In a 1741 report to Pierre François de Rigaud, Marquis de Vaudreuil-Cavagnal, governor of Trois-Rivières, Lauzon recounted the services the Caughnawaga Iroquois had rendered France against other Indians and the English.
+In a 1741 report to Pierre François de Rigaud, governor of Trois-Rivières, Lauzon recounted the services the Caughnawaga Iroquois had rendered France against other Indians and the English.
 He also rejected the accusations of engaging in trade that had been brought against the Jesuits at the mission.
 These accusations developed into the Tournois-Desauniers affair.
 The Jesuit Jean-Baptiste Tournois was accused of being in a business partnership with the Misses Desauniers and promoting their store among the Indians.
-On April 12, 1742, the minister, Jean-Frédéric Phélypeaux, comte de Maurepas, ordered the store closed and directed Lauzon to take further steps to prevent the Iroquois from going over to the English.
+On April 12, 1742, the minister, Jean-Frédéric Phélypeaux, ordered the store closed and directed Lauzon to take further steps to prevent the Iroquois from going over to the English.

 Owing to failing strength Lauzon was recalled to Quebec in 1741, where he died the following year, after a short illness of two and a half days.